-ANTIQUES ROADSHOW: Detroit, Mich. - Hour Two
+ANTIQUES ROADSHOW: Detroit, Mich. - Hour 2

-Airs Monday, February 3, 2014 at 8 p.m. on KPBS TV
+Airs Monday, Oct.
+9, 2017 at 8 p.m. on KPBS TV

-Specialists from the country's leading auction houses and independent dealers from across the nation travel throughout the United States offering free appraisals of antiques and collectibles.
 ANTIQUES ROADSHOW cameras watch as owners recount tales of family heirlooms, yard sale bargains and long-neglected items salvaged from attics and basements, while experts reveal the fascinating truths about these finds.
 Mark L. Walberg hosts.

 "Detroit, Mich."
-(Hour Two) - ANTIQUES ROADSHOW is revving up in Motor City as host Mark L. Walberg and appraiser Noel Barrett head to the Ypsilanti Automotive Heritage Museum to explore model cars made by Hudson Car Company.
+(Hour 2) - ANTIQUES ROADSHOW is revving up in Motor City as host Mark L. Walberg and appraiser Noel Barrett head to the Ypsilanti Automotive Heritage Museum to explore model cars made by Hudson Car Company.